irssi/irssi.github.io/documentation/help/server.markdown

 disconnected unless you prepend the server with the '+' character; the same method is applicable to the CONNECT parameter.

+Specify '-' as password to remove a server password

 ### Examples ###

     /SERVER